-These include receivables for securities sold which are held for collection, securities purchased not yet delivered to the Company, other receivables and cash and cash equivalents.
-These are recognised initially at fair value and subsequently measured at amortised cost using the effective interest rate method, less provision for impairment.
-At each reporting date, the Company shall measure the loss allowance on amounts due from broker at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition.
+These include other receivables and cash and cash equivalents.
+These are recognised initially at fair value and subsequently measured at amortised cost using the effecti e interest rate method, less provision for impairment.
+At each reporting date, the Company shall measure the loss allowance on amounts due from brokers at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition.
 If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Company shall measure the loss allowance at an amount equal to 12-month expected credit losses, or shorter if the receivable is expected to settle in less than 12 months.